ashblue/oyster-package-generator/README.md

 If you don't care about all the granular details just do the following.

 1. Create an empty Unity repo (navigate to the root folder)
-1. Run `npm init` to prep everything for Git
+1. Run `git init` to prep everything for Git
 1. Run `git remote add origin git@github.com:ashblue/YOUR_REPO.git`.
 Replace `YOUR_REPO` with the proper repo URL.
 This needs to be done before oyster runs.
 Reason being it hard writes some Git addresses into your project
 1. Run `npx oyster-package-generator` and answer the prompts.
 Wait for the install script to finish
 1. Run `npm install -g semantic-release-cli`